The Poisson spectrum of the symmetric algebra of the Virasoro algebra: Poisson ideals and pseudo-orbits

 Given $X \subseteq \MSpec A$, we denote the corresponding radical ideal of $A$ by

-As we have enlarged the class of varieties somewhat beyond the usual, we make the convention that for us an {\em algebraic variety} is an integral separated scheme of finite type over $\kk$, as in \cite[p.
+As we have enlarged the class of varieties somewhat beyond the usual, we make the convention that for us an {\em algebraic variety} is a classical variety: a (nonempty) integral separated scheme of finite type over $\kk$, as in \cite[p.
 105]{Hartshorne}.
 If $A, B$ are commutative $\CC$-algebras which are domains, an algebraic map or {\em morphism of varieties} $\phi: \MSpec A \to \MSpec B$ has the usual meaning: a function so that the pullback $\phi^*$ defines an algebra homomorphism $B \to A$.

-Let $\{\cdot, \cdot\}: A\times A\to A$ be a skew-symmetric $\CC$-bilinear map.
-We say that $(A, \{\cdot, \cdot\})$ is a {\it Poisson algebra} if $\{\cdot, \cdot\}$ satisfies the Leibniz rule on each input and the Jacobi identity.
+Let $\{\cdot\ , \cdot\}: A\times A\to A$ be a skew-symmetric $\CC$-bilinear map.
+We say that $(A, \{\cdot\ , \cdot\})$ is a {\it Poisson algebra} if $\{\cdot\ , \cdot\}$ satisfies the Leibniz rule on each input and the Jacobi identity.
 An ideal $I$ of $A$ is {\it Poisson} if $\{I, A\}\subseteq I$.
 It is clear that the sum of all Poisson subideals of any ideal $I$ of $A$ is the maximal Poisson ideal inside $I$; we denote this ideal by ${\rm Core}(I)$ and refer to it as the {\em Poisson core} of $I$.
 Note that if $I$ is radical, respectively prime, then ${\rm Core}(I)$ inherits this property; see \cite[Lemmata~2.6 and 2.8]{PS}.

-A Poisson ideal $I$ is called {\it Poisson primitive} if $I=\CoreP(\mf m)$ for a maximal ideal $\mf m$ of $A$.
+A Poisson ideal $I$ is called {\it Poisson primitive} if $I={\rm Core}(\mf m)$ for a maximal ideal $\mf m$ of $A$; Poisson primitive ideals are prime.
 We denote the set of Poisson primitive ideals of $A$ by $\PSpec_{\rm prim}A$, and the set of prime Poisson ideals by $\PSpec A$.
 Both are given the Zariski topology, where the closed subsets are defined by Poisson ideals of $A$.

 Consider a Lie algebra $\mf g$ with $\dim \mf g < |\kk|$.
 It is well known that $\Sa(\mf g)$ possesses a canonical Poisson algebra structure, induced by defining $\{u, v\} = [u, v]$ for any $u, v \in \mf g$.
 As $\dim\mf g<|\CC|$ then by the Nullstellensatz $\MSpec(\Sa(\mf g))$ can be canonically identified with~$\mf g^*:$